 Ariana Waller founded two startups: Adoraa Company, a digital marketplace where consumers can buy and sell pre-owned cosmetics, and Wallway Technologies, a technology solutions firm on a mission to build inclusive, equitable and innovative technology for startups, businesses, and brands.
 She also founded the global podcast, Women in TECH, a podcast about the latest news in tech, entrepreneurship, startups and navigating STEM fields as a woman.
-We had the honor of interviewing Ariana in October of 2019.
-Read about it here.
+We had the honor of interviewing Ariana in October 2019.

 Kelly McElroy is a Senior Nuclear Systems Engineer at American Electric Power where she has managed the performance of multiple high-safety significant mechanical systems among other duties.
 Kelly is also the creator of the sustainabiliME podcast where each week she showcases a cool story, project, idea, etc. related to sustainability and the environment as well as one thing the average person could consider implementing in their own life.
 Click here to learn more about Kelly including her answers to our questions in an interview last fall.